Mahayana sutras: Buddhāvataṃsaka Sūtra

 There are also various composite "sūtras," which are actually large collections of other sūtras.
 One quite influential composite sūtra is the Buddhāvataṃsaka Sūtra (The Buddha Wreath Sūtra), a large text contraining numerous chapters on varying topics, some of which circulated separately as independent sūtras before being joined into the mature Buddhāvataṃsaka.
 The largest and most influential of these include the Daśabhūmika Sūtra and the Gaṇḍavyūha Sūtra.
 The Buddhāvataṃsaka probably reached its current form by about the 4th century CE, and this compilation may have happened in Central Asia.

-Williams notes that the Buddhāvataṃsaka sutra includes both the Yogacara mind-only teaching and the emptiness doctrine, but does so mainly from the perspective of highly advanced beings who have spiritually realized these teachings through deep meditative absoprtion, and thus have all sorts of magical powers which they use to help others.
+Williams notes that the Buddhāvataṃsaka sutra includes both the Yogacara mind-only teaching and the emptiness doctrine, but does so mainly from the perspective of highly advanced beings who have spiritually realized these teachings through deep meditative absorption, and thus have all sorts of magical powers which they use to help others.
 The Buddhāvataṃsaka is therefore a text that depicts various mystical visionary scenes, with countless world systems and countless Buddhas and bodhisattvas who travel freely throughout this multiverse helping all beings out of compassion.
 One of the most important Buddhas in this text is Mahāvairocana ("Great Illuminator"), who fills the entire cosmos with his light, his omniscient awareness and his magical emanations (one of which was Shakyamuni Buddha).
 In China, the Buddhāvataṃsaka became the central text for the Huayen (Jp.
 Kegon) school of Buddhism, which later went on to influence Chinese Chan Buddhism and Pure Land Buddhism.